Nisha318/Nisha318.github.io/_posts/2026-06-07-container-security-starts-before-the-cloud.md

 Most Docker tutorials I've completed only showed how to get an app running.
 My goal was to learn how to run it securely, with security built into the image from the start.
 Here's my Dockerfile with the main security decisions explained:

-While working through this project and learning more about application container security, I noticed that many of these decisions aligned with principles from the [12 Factor App methodology](https://12factor.net), a set of guidelines for building modern, cloud-native web applications.

 ```dockerfile
 # ---- Build Stage ----